nutjob-laboratories/erk/README.md

                         Import settings (and logs) from a zip file

 Tools:
-  --plugger             Open the plugin editor --plugger-edit FILE   Open a file in the plugin editor --scripter            Open the script editor --scripter-edit FILE  Open a file in the script editor
+  --scripter            Open the script editor --scripter-edit FILE  Open a file in the script editor

 Disable functionality:
-  --noplugins           Disable plugins
   --noask               Don't ask for a server to connect to on start --nosettings          Disable settings menu(s) --nomenus             Disable all menus